ooluseye16/teamstom_mobile/README.md

 Step 8: git pull upstream development

 Note: you will be on the Master branch automatically.

 You need to move out of the Master branch to another branch to start your work.

 To move to another branch

 We will be following standard git naming branch conventions: which is Feature, Bug and Chore.

-*Example of a bug?
+* Example of a bug?
 Probably there is a typo in the homepage.
 Branch Naming: bug/homepage-typo.

-*Example of a feature?
+* Example of a feature?
 You created a user login page.
 Branch Naming: feat/user-login.

-*Example of a chore?
+* Example of a chore?
 Update Read me.
 Branch Naming: chore/update-readme.

-Run: git checkout -b feat/<nameOfBranch>
+Run: git checkout -b feat/user-login

-  If it is a feature you created. or
+ If it is a feature you created.

+ or

-  Run: git checkout -b bug/<nameOfBranch>
+Run: git checkout -b bug/homepage-typo

   If it is a bug you corrected.

   or

-  Run: git checkout -b chore/<nameOfBranch>
+Run: git checkout -b chore/update-readme

   If it is a chore.

   The name of your branch should be what you are working on: An example of branch naming is feat/user-login.